 This is being enabled by the larger aircraft being operated by Air New Zealand on the Auckland-Kerikeri route and boosted by effective marketing.
 A close partnership between Air New Zealand and the Bay of Islands Marketing and Promotions Group, an organisation comprising local tourism and hospitality providers, is also having an effect.

-We’re expecting traffic to continue growing by about 20 percent a year for the foreseeable future, with an equal mix between business and leisure travel.
+We’re expecting traffic to continue growing for the foreseeable future, with an equal mix between business and leisure travel.

 With these sorts of numbers it was essential that we did something to improve and streamline facilities at Bay of Islands Airport.
 We believe that anyone who’s used the airport in recent times can appreciate that.